teemtee/fmf/README.rst

 Using this approach it's also possible to combine both test execution metadata and test coverage information.
-Thanks to elasticity and hiearchy it provides ability to organize data into well-sized text documents while preventing duplication.
+Thanks to elasticity and hierarchy it provides ability to organize data into well-sized text documents while preventing duplication.